Cubically/algorithms/contributing.md

     Found by: @YourGithub (or Your Name)
     Significance: why your snippet is useful
     Example: `cubically code example` -> what it does

+# Periods

+Please contribute algorithms with notable periods simply by adding to the existing table.
+If an algorithm is found to have the same period as one in the table, but is smaller in quarter turn notation, please remove the old one and add that instead.